 MPA/ID core courses are taught by our top professors.
-In the first year, MPA/ID students can expect to be taught by an experienced team including full professors Abadie, Frankel, Khwaja, Pande, and Rodrik.
+In the first year, MPA/ID students can expect to be taught by an experienced team including professors Campante, Frankel, Khwaja, Levy, Pande, Pritchett, Rodrik, and Walton.
 The rigorous core of required courses includes the following course sequences:

 The course on applications and cases has two objectives: to illustrate the application of concepts and techniques learned in other MPA/ID core courses and to introduce the variety of issues and challenges facing low- and middle-income countries.
 In the context of case studies drawn from a range of countries and sectors, each week will involve both a specific application of a case and a visiting speaker from the worlds of ideas and practice in development, drawing both from Harvard faculty and outside the university.
 Case studies and seminar topics include such diverse issues as growth diagnostics, the management of financial crises, climate change, education, gender issues, trade policy, pension reform, managing common property resources, and the design of decentralization.

 These complementary courses enable students to combine high-level economic and empirical analysis with a sophisticated understanding of institutional realities and possibilities.

 “For the 2.5 billion people who live on less than $2 per day, shocks such as illness, crop failures, livestock deaths, farming-equipment breakdowns and even wedding or funeral expenses can be enough to tip them, their families, or even an entire community below the poverty line.
 A major challenge for international development efforts is determining which financial tools provide durable buffers against such setbacks,” writes Rohini Pande with Dean Karlan, Rebecca Mann, Jake Kendall, Tavneet Suri and Jonathan Zinman in Harvard Business Review